ThreeSixtyGiving/standard/documentation/guidance/prepare-data.md

 Depending on what range of information you want to start collecting, you can set up your own spreadsheet, fill out an adapted version of the 360Giving Spreadsheet Template or collect your data in a 360Giving Conversion Tool template.

 #### Publishing with a grants management system
-If you use a proprietary grants management system it is unlikely that you will be able to build in 360Giving publishing into the system itself.
+If you use a grants management system provided by a software company it is unlikely that you will be able to build in 360Giving publishing into the system itself.
 However you should be able to set up and save a report to export the source information for your 360Giving data and convert it into the right formats in a spreadsheet.

+Funders using a range of proprietary grants management systems have shared 360Giving data, including:
+- Blackbaud Grantmaking
+- Flexi-grant
+- Benefactor
+- CC Grant Tracker
+- SmartSimple

 #### Options for publishing using a spreadsheet
-For most publishers, whether you are using proprietary grants management software or you hold your grants data in spreadsheets, the practical steps to get your data ready will be similar and involve making changes to the data in the file.
+For most publishers, whether you are using grants management software or you hold your grants data in spreadsheets, the practical steps to get your data ready will be similar and involve making changes to the data in the file.

 - You can start with an empty file and construct the column titles by referring to the 360Giving Data Standard documentation.
 - You can also use the ‘360Giving Spreadsheet Template’ and adapt this to your needs.